4 Brokerage Interview Tips to Leave an Unforgettable Impression

 Dressing well for the environment will always show the brokerage that you match the culture and you’re a professional.

-Showing up in a clothes that match the office culture will reduce the barriers you place between yourself and the interviewer.
+Showing up in clothes that match the office culture will reduce the barriers you place between yourself and the interviewer.

 Finding out the brokerage dress style can be done with a little research on their website.